htomar6397/project-management-api/README.md

 ## Testing

-Use Postman or any API testing tool to test the endpoints.
+**Use Postman or any API testing tool to test the endpoints.**
--`IMPORT Collection From `docs/project management api.postman_collection.json` to Postman(desktop version or VScode Extention)`
+- IMPORT Collection From `docs/project management api.postman_collection.json` to Postman(desktop version or VScode Extention)

 ---